Hotels close.

 Courtesy of Concettina ai Tre Santi

-Ciro Salvo trained for two decades before opening 50 Kalò; the name is dialect for "good dough."
-His version uses a 24-hour cold ferment which makes the crust noticeably lighter and more digestible than older-school Naples pizzerias.
-Closer to the waterfront than the historic center, with seating that's actually comfortable.
+Visit website ↗The dough geek's pizzeria.
+Ciro Salvo trained two decades before opening this; his 24-hour cold ferment makes the crust noticeably lighter and more digestible than older-school Naples spots — and the seating is actually comfortable.

-50kalo.it ↗Where to drink across the region, in order of how late you want to be out.
+Visit website ↗Where to drink across the region, in order of how late you want to be out.

 Photo: Brechenmacher & Baumann · Courtesy of Le Sirenuse